-Investment Risk Factors: There are many factors that can affect the value of investments.
+Investment Risk Factors: Many factors can affect the value of investments.
 Some, such as custodial credit risk, concentration of credit risk and foreign currency risk, may affect both equity and fixed income securities.

 Equity securities respond to such factors as economic conditions, individual company earnings performance and market liquidity, while fixed income securities are particularly sensitive to credit risks and changes in interest rates.

 Credit Risk: Fixed income securities are subject to credit risk, which is the chance that a bond issuer will fail to pay interest or principal in a timely manner, or that negative perceptions of the issuer's ability to make these payments will cause security prices to decline.
 These circumstances may arise due to a variety of factors such as financial weakness, bankruptcy, litigation, and/or adverse political developments.
 Certain fixed income securities, primarily obligations of the U.S. government or those explicitly guaranteed by the U.S. government, are not considered to have significant credit risk.
-A bond's credit quality is an assessment of the issuer's ability to pay interest on the bond, and ultimately, to pay the principal.
-Credit quality is evaluated by one of the independent bond-rating agencies, for example Moody's Investors Service (Moody's) or Standard and Poor's (S&P).
-The lower the rating, the greater the chance- in the rating agency's opinion-that the bond issuer will default, or fail to meet its payment obligations.
-Generally, the lower a bond's credit rating, the higher its yield should be to compensate for the additional risk.